Chrisrdouglas/STONKS/README.md

 # Imports
 Contians a list of commands to be run in the terminal to import all of the necessary packages (setup.py coming later?)
+For now just copy and paste them into a terminal or rename it imports.sh and run it

 # RSSconsumer.py
 A script that runs continuously.
 It will poll the selected RSS feeds every 30 seconds.
 This will record a link to the article, and the time it was published.
 The key to getting the article from the database is just a hash of the link.